Pine Editor TradingView Tutorial: From First Script to Live Strategy

 strategy.entry("Short", strategy.short)

-When you press Add to Chart, you'll immediately see two things:
+When you click Add to Chart, two things appear:

-- Entry and exit arrows right on your price chart, showing exactly where the strategy would have entered and exited trades
+- Entry and exit arrows on your price chart showing exactly where the strategy would have traded.

-- A full performance report in the Strategy Tester tab that shows the equity curve and all the key metrics you need to evaluate
+- A performance report in the Strategy Tester tab with net profit, win rate, drawdown, and the equity curve.

 5. Debugging & Error Handling

-Using keyboard shortcuts can save you a ton of time when you're tweaking and testing your code.
+Using keyboard shortcuts saves a ton of time when you're iterating:

 | Shortcut | What it Does |